k-mma/autonomous-nav/README.md

 python3 pybullet_app/pybullet_main.py --headless          # DIRECT mode, no GUI window
 ```

-`pybullet_app/scratch/pybullet_setup_test.py` is the standalone sanity
-check this was built on top of: load `plane.urdf` + `r2d2.urdf`, let it
-settle, confirm the GUI window actually opens.

 Full writeup -- the grid-to-world coordinate mapping, why velocity
 control instead of teleporting, the corner-cutting/spline math, and why
-this specific obstacle layout (not a maze) was needed to make the
-cost-map routing visible -- is in `WRITEUPS.md`.
+this specific obstacle layout (not a maze) was needed -- is in
+`WRITEUPS.md`.

 ## Lidar sensor in 3D

-`--sensor` swaps the perfect-map planning above for
-`pybullet_app/sim3d/lidar.py`'s `Lidar3D`: a real raycast sensor
+`--sensor` swaps the perfect-map planning above for a real raycast
+sensor (`pybullet_app/sim3d/lidar.py`'s `Lidar3D`, `pybullet.rayTestBatch`,
-(`pybullet.rayTestBatch`, 48 rays in a circle) instead of pygame's 2D
+48 rays in a circle) instead of pygame's 2D radius circle -- a wall can
-radius circle -- a wall can block the view of what's behind it now,
-which a radius circle can't represent.
-The robot plans against
+block the view of what's behind it now.
+The robot plans against the
-`nav.sensor.KnownGrid` (the *exact* class the pygame sensor mode uses,
+same `nav.sensor.KnownGrid` the pygame sensor mode uses, rescans every
-unchanged) built from whatever the lidar has actually hit, rescans every
-0.3s as it moves, and replans the instant it discovers something new:
+0.3s, and replans the instant it discovers something new:

 ```bash
 python3 pybullet_app/pybullet_main.py --sensor                # lidar-limited knowledge, replans on discovery
 python3 pybullet_app/pybullet_main.py --sensor --smooth raw   # same, but undo the path smoothing too
 ```

-`pybullet_app/scratch/pybullet_lidar_test.py` is the standalone sanity
-check: one scan from a fixed position against a hardcoded wall, confirming the raycasts
-actually find it.
-Building the real version surfaced a genuine bug worth
+Building it surfaced a genuine boundary-rounding bug (a ray hitting a
-knowing about: a ray hits an obstacle's surface at an exact cell boundary
-(e.g. `x=8.5` for a 1-meter cell), which is ambiguous to round to a grid
-cell and can even round to the *free* cell in front of the wall instead
+cell edge could round to the *free* cell instead of the wall) -- see
-of the wall itself.
-Fixed by nudging the hit point slightly further along
-the ray, past the surface, before converting it to a cell -- see
-`WRITEUPS.md` for the full failure mode (it briefly made the robot
+`WRITEUPS.md` for the failure mode and the fix.
-"discover" that its own current cell was an obstacle).

 ## Multiple robots

-`pybullet_app/pybullet_multi_robot_main.py`: four buildings, one per quadrant, leave a
-3-cell-wide "plus" of open street down the middle of the grid -- a real
-cross-street intersection.
-Robot A drives the north-south street start to
-finish; robot B drives the east-west street start to finish.
-All four
-points (A's start/goal, B's start/goal) are different cells -- an earlier
-version of this demo had goal(A) == start(B) by construction (a
-"swap sides through one corridor" layout) and that coincidence turned out
-to cause its own class of bugs, so the two robots' paths now only ever
-meet at the crossing in the middle, not at either one's start or goal.
-The two routes are the same length, so left alone they'd reach the
-crossing at close to the same moment -- both robots' start *and* goal
-cells are marked (a disc for start, a diamond for goal, colored and
-labeled per robot) so it's clear at a glance where each is headed.
-The
-coordination policy:

-- Both robots replan, symmetrically.
-Every `REPLAN_PERIOD_S = 0.05` s,
+`pybullet_app/pybullet_multi_robot_main.py`: two robots forced into a
+head-on conflict at a cross-street intersection.
+Both replan
-  each one runs A* against the real grid *plus* a block placed around the
+symmetrically every 0.05s against the real grid plus a block around the
-  *other's* current cell (`cell_block`) -- the same technique the pygame
-  `MovingObstacle` replanning logic used, just with a robot standing in
-  for the moving obstacle on both sides at once.
-Detecting the other robot
-  nearby produces a genuinely different, grid-verified route -- using the
-  street's spare width to slide into an adjacent lane -- not a steering
+other's current cell -- sliding into an adjacent lane rather than
-  offset layered on top of an unrelated path.
-A replan is only actually
-  issued when the blocked cells changed or the last attempt found nothing,
-  to avoid interrupting a perfectly good drive already in progress every
-  single tick.
-- If a route genuinely isn't there, the blocked robot holds position
-  (`waiting = True`) and retries on the next replan tick, rather than
-  crashing on `None` or driving into a wall.
-- A hard safety-distance stop is layered on top as an absolute last
+steering-nudging around each other -- with a hard safety-distance stop
+layered on top as an absolute last resort.
+Result: a comfortable ~1.6m
-  resort, not the primary mechanism: if the two robots' actual distance
-  ever closes below 0.55m (r2d2's own footprint radius is about 0.17m, so
-  contact needs centers within roughly 0.34m), both are forced to stop
-  that frame regardless of what their plans say -- checked
-  unconditionally, every step, with no exceptions.
-With replanning doing
-  its job, this rarely fires in practice.

-An earlier version of this avoided collisions with a per-frame *steering*
-nudge on top of a fixed plan, rather than replanning -- it visibly
-narrowed the crossing distance, but didn't reliably prevent actual
-contact, and nudging a robot's aim point risks steering it into a wall
-its plan never accounted for (real, and it happened).
-Replanning doesn't
-have that problem: a shifted route is A*-verified against the real grid
-every time, for both robots, so it can never point either one through a
-wall. `pybullet_app/scratch/pybullet_multi_robot_test.py` is the standalone sanity
-check: two robots on non-conflicting paths, no avoidance needed,
-confirming the basics work before adding the forced conflict.

-Both robots are also spawned already facing their first direction of
-travel (`baseOrientation` computed from each route's initial heading),
-not the URDF's default -- without that, one robot always happened to
-already face the right way while the other needed a real turn first,
-giving it a head start that was enough on its own to make the two miss
-each other by 7+ meters despite their routes crossing at the exact
-center of the grid on paper.
-With spawn headings synchronized, both
-robots genuinely detour around each other at the crossing -- confirmed by
-watching the replanned waypoints themselves shift into the next lane over
-and back -- landing a comfortable ~1.6m apart at closest, consistent
-across repeated runs in every smoothing mode (there's no randomness
-anywhere in this simulation, so identical inputs reliably reproduce the
-same outcome).

-Several real bugs turned up building this -- a permanently-parked robot
-blocking the other's goal, a replan loop that looked like a robot was
-frozen solid, a safety check with a loophole that let an actual collision
-through, a steering-based avoidance layer that made a robot orbit forever
-or steered it into a wall (and, even once those were fixed, still didn't
-reliably prevent contact -- which is why it was replaced with replanning
-entirely), a slow turn-in-place controller that made one robot sit
-motionless for half a second before a 90-degree turn even started moving
-it, and a second, smaller version of that same head-start problem hiding
-underneath it -- see "Multiple robots" in `WRITEUPS.md` for the full
-account of each one and its fix.
+closest approach, consistent across repeated runs.
+Full build story
+(why replanning replaced an earlier steering-based approach, and every
+bug found along the way) in `WRITEUPS.md`'s "Multiple robots".

 ```bash
 python3 pybullet_app/pybullet_multi_robot_main.py --headless --max-seconds 60